hajarfatheddine/SOAP-web-service/README.md

-# SOAP-web-service
-Development of a SOAP Web service, WSDL with JAWRS
+# Development of a SOAP Web service, WSDL with JAWRS